 Backyard Chicken Keeping Program

-On July 25, 2019, City Council approved Ordinance Number 2019-35 which establishes the opportunity for City of St. Cloud residents whom occupy detached single family homes and duplexes to be able to keep up to 4 chickens in their backyards.
+City ordinances allow the opportunity for City residents who occupy detached single-family homes and duplexes to be able to keep up to six chickens in their backyards.
 In order to participate in this program, residents must obtain a Backyard Chicken Keeping Permit through the Community Development Department.
-Please contact the City of St. Cloud's, Zoning Division at 407-957-8422 or Zoning.Department@stcloudfl.gov for more information.
+Please contact Zoning at 407-957-8422 or Zoning.Department@stcloudfl.gov for more information.

 Registration for the class is $6.
-Please contact Call Jessica Sullivan for additional registration options or class formats: 321-697-3000 at the University of Florida IFAS Extension-Osceola County Services Office at 352-392-1761 or the City of St. Cloud's, Zoning Division at 407-957-8422 or Zoning.Department@stcloudfl.gov for more information.
+For additional registration options or class formats, call IFAS Osceola County at 321-697-3000 or our Zoning Division at 407-957-8422 or Zoning.Department@stcloudfl.gov for more information.

 St. Cloud Civic Center